 Other potential Sources of Lead include soil, water, occupations/hobbies, imported ceramics or foods, and some traditional/folk remedies and Ethnic Spices, herbs, etc. For more information: Beware of Lead!
 Do YOU know where lead may be hiding?

 Imported children's furniture, toys, jewelry (made in countries outside of the U.S.) may also contain lead.
 For Product Recalls visit: http://www.health.state.ny.us/environmental/lead/recalls/

 How do I pay for my child's lead screenings (the word screening in this document means a blood lead level test)?

 Insurance plans and HMOs cover lead tests.
-You can apply for health insurance by calling 845-364-3394 or contact Community Health Centers such as Refuah Health Center or Hudson River Health Care that have a sliding fee scale for children who are uninsured.
+You can apply for health insurance by calling 845-364-3394 or contact Community Health Centers that have a sliding fee scale for children who are uninsured.